PaperMtn/slack-watchman/README.md

 `slack-watchman --timeframe a --all`

 Or arguments can be grouped together to search more granularly.
-This will look for AWS keys, GCP keys and passwords for the last 30 days:
+This will look for tokens for the last 30 days:

-`slack-watchman --timeframe m -agP`
+`slack-watchman --timeframe m --tokens`